What to Wear: Equine Portrait Session

 4. Consider Your Glasses

-5. Stick With What You Know and Love
+5. Wear What You Love

 6. Choose Confidence-Boosting Clothes